spiceai/quickstarts/trader/README.md

 ## Integrate with your app

 You can easily use your newly trained model in your app.
-Spice AI works with any language using a simple REST API.
+Spice.ai works with any language using a simple REST API.
 Here is a simple example that will fetch inferences for a Javascript app:

 ```js
 const fetch = require("node-fetch");